Why do I paint?

 My interest for the country, its people and their culture aroused the first time in 1993, when I visited Korea with a study-trip.

 Since 2008, I live and work in in Seoul, Korea.
 My general approach here is similar to that before in Japan; in Korea I am especially interested in the cultural fusion of Western Modern and traditional Korean / Asian elements in the current Korean civilization.

 I became very interested in the Korean architecture of residential houses of the 1970th until the 1990th, which show as many references to Korean traditions as to Western modernity.
-The often play- and joyful fusion of ideas, styles and material expresses the idea to unite traditions and modernity in harmony; -- an ideology, which has failed apparently, since those buildings are hardly appreciated any more, and they are replaced by new constructions, which show no traces of Korean tradition.
+The often play- and joyful fusion of ideas, styles and material expresses the idea to unite traditions and modernity in harmony; -- an ideology, which has apparently failed, since those buildings are hardly appreciated any more, and they are replaced by new constructions, which show no traces of Korean tradition.
 My exhibition "Jutaek, Korean Houses" (2013 in Eugean Gallery, Seoul) had a special focus on architectural motives of that period.

 However, since those buildings are disappearing quickly in the cityscape, my focus is moving on to other phenomena of the every-day live, which I see to be significant for the HERE and NOW of the Korean culture.